mearnsb/dq-docker/README.md

-# Collibra Data Quality Web (DQ Web) Docker Installation Guide
+# Collibra Data Quality Web (DQ Web) + Docker
+A quick and portable deployment with a small footprint.

+A getting started guide to run pushdown DQ jobs for demo and discovery.

+This simple, streamlined example shows how you can install the Collibra DQ application with 1-2 commands.

 ## Prerequisites